skliu10/sku-snap-style/scrapers/docs/ITEM_NUMBER_UPDATE.md

-# Item Number Extraction - Update Summary
+# SKU Code Update - Item # as SKU

 ## ✅ Implementation Complete

-The scraper now extracts Nordstrom's **Item #** and includes it in all JSON and CSV exports.
+The scraper now uses Nordstrom's **Item #** as the SKU code.
+The Item # is Nordstrom's actual SKU number, so it has been set as the primary `sku_code` field.

 ## Changes Made